mlars84/testing-lara/readme.md

 `./vendor/bin/phpunit --filter test_name_here` to pick a specific test to run

-## Homework
+## Regression Testing

-- remove a player from a team
-- wipe team clean
+reproduces a bug you found